 Best Journal Paper Award

 Cohen MA.
 Psychodynamic psychotherapy in an AIDS nursing home.
-J Am Acad Psychoanal 1999 Spring; 27(1): 121-133.
+The Journal of the American Academy of Psychoanalysis 1999; 27(1): 121-133.

 Cohen M, Hoffman RG, Cromwell C, Schmeidler J, Ebrahim F, Carrera G, Endorf F, Alfonso CA, Jacobson JM.
 The prevalence of distress in persons with human immunodeficiency virus infection.
 Psychosomatics 10-15; 43(1).

 Bourgeois JA, Cohen MA, Geppert CM.
 The role of psychosomatic-medicine psychiatrists in bioethics: a survey study of members of the academy of psychosomatic medicine.
 Psychosomatics 2006; 47(6): 520-526.

 Freudenreich O, Goforth HW, Cozza KL, Mimiaga MJ, Safren SA, Bachmann G, Cohen MA.
 Psychiatric treatment of persons with HIV/AIDS: an HIV-psychiatry consensus survey of current practices.
 Psychosomatics 2010; 51(6): 480-488.

 Samuels E, Khalife S, Alfonso CA, Alvarez R, Cohen MA.
 Early childhood trauma, posttraumatic stress disorder, and non-adherence in persons with AIDS: a psychodynamic perspective.
 The journal of the American Academy of Psychoanalysis and Dynamic Psychiatry 2011; 39(4): 633-650.